Metakino/AMQ-MetakinoScript/README.md

 # AMQ-MetakinoScript
 My scripts for AMQ.
-More of a test for me as I never really made script like these but I'm learning.
+It's more of a way for me to learn Javascript, so most of them aren't too much developped and just tests scripts.
+Maybe later in the future I'll make some bigger ones or just improve my tests script, I'll see if I get gud enough.

 ## Update Hotkey

 First script just to try it out.
-Simply add Hotkeys to update your list without going into the settings
+Simply add Hotkeys to update your list without going into the settings.

 • Anilist : Alt + R